tacitcoast/tacitcoast/README.md

 I'm not trying to "hunt" you or sell you anything, we're all human, so let's just get to know each other better. <br>
 Perhaps our connection will be useful to us in the future.

-- And I'm also learning Python. <br>
+- And I'm also learning Python and Testing. <br>
 Feel free to contact me, email: tacitcoast@gmail.com <br>
 <a align="left">Telegram <a href="https://t.me/anmalinovskaia">@anmalinovskaia</a>